Skip to content

 The Benedictine Abbey in Melk, inspiration for Umberto Eco’s novel, The Name of the Rose.

-We visit the monastery in the late afternoon, where the house’s guide shows us around its halls and rooms, not least the large library that, within the framework of artistic freedom, is found in Umberto Eco’s novel, The Name of the Rose.
+We visit the monastery in the late afternoon, where the house’s guide shows us around its halls and rooms, not least the large library, within the framework of artistic freedom, that is used in Umberto Eco’s novel, The Name of the Rose.

-In addition, we met Father Ludwig Wenzl from Melk Monastery during an event in Vienna.
+In addition, we met Father Ludwig Wenzl from Melk Monastery during an event in Vienna early 2025.
 He has promised to give us a short welcome speech.

-When the organ’s notes have fallen silent, we move to the site’s pavilion where a summer singer tells us about the monastery’s own wines – including tastings.
+After the concert, we move to the site’s pavilion where a sommelier tells us about the monastery’s own wines – including tastings.

 This concludes the official program of the trip.
-If the mood is right, we know the perfect place to end with a drink or two.
+If the mood is right, we know the perfect place for a night cap with a drink or two.

 Privately arranged organ concert in Melk Stift Kirche on Sunday, October 26, 2025.

-The program is, we think you will agree, quite compact.
+The program is, we believe you will agree, rather compact.
 Therefore, when we reach Monday, many of you will probably want to enjoy the city at your own pace.
-Our experience tells us that about half of our guests go home that day, the other half choose an extra day. (which you can buy during the purchase process).
+Usually half of our guests depart that day, the other half choose to stay for an extra day. (which you can buy during the purchasing process).

-Our advice, no matter which day you go home, is to choose the lateest flight possible, so you will have one more full day of Vienna in your blood.
+Our advice, no matter which day you leavee for home, is to choose the latest flight possible, so you will be able to enjoy one more full day of Vienna.

-It may be that you simply want to spend Monday wandering around the streets and alleys and enjoying lunch in the Naschmarkt district, where you will find restaurants for every taste.
+It may be that you simply want to spend Monday wandering around the streets and alleys, enjoying lunch in the Naschmarkt district, where you will find restaurants for every taste.

 If you haven’t had enough museums during our program, there are another 100 museums to choose from in Vienna.

-This year’s choice has fallen on Hotel Almanac, a five-star hotel whose rooms take you back to the 19th century.
-With full enjoyment of 21st century facilities, of course.
+This year’s hotel choice of hotel is Hotel Almanac, a five-star hotel whose rooms will take you back to the 19th century.
+With full comfort of the 21st century facilities, of course.

 It is very elegant and is located on the Ringstrasse itself.